UBC-STAT/stat-450/docs/syllabus-page.md

 - critical and interactive discussion of all aspects of the case study.
 - Methodological topics that arise in the case studies will be discussed as necessary.

 Students will work individually and in groups in different class activities and assignments.
 Throughout the term, students will work in groups on real case studies.
 Each team will be supervised and supported by the teaching team.
-Each student will make oral presentations of their team’s work throughout the term and the teams will submit written reports of their work.
-The grande finale is a semi-public poster session, at the end of the semester.
+Each student will make oral presentations of their team’s work throughout the term, and the teams will submit written reports of their work.
+The grand finale is a semi-public poster session at the end of the semester.
 Note:  each team will need to split the costs of poster printing.

 ### Prerequisites